Q: Is a “special district that provides solid waste services” subject to the jurisdiction requirements in the regulation?

 Q: How can a facility be required to recover only 75 percent of the organics it receives, but landfill less than 10 percent of organic material [see Title 14, Chapter 12, Article 1, Section 18982(a)(14.5)(B)]?
 What about the remaining 15 percent?

-The 75 percent recovery efficiency level is a measure of the amount of organic waste a transfer/processor recovers relative to the amount of organic waste it receives for a source separated collection service or a mixed waste collection service.
+The 75 percent recovery efficiency level for a “high diversion organic waste processing facility” is a measure of the amount of organic waste a transfer/processor recovers relative to the amount of organic waste it receives for a source separated collection service or a mixed waste collection service.
 Material recovery facilities must recover 75 percent of organic material from source-separated or mixed waste collection service and send it on to an organics recovery facility.
 The organic material sent to an organics recovery facility must meet certain contamination thresholds.
 Starting in 2022, organics sent to recovery must not have more than 20 percent of incompatible materials.
 This limit decreases to 10 percent in 2024.
 This contamination threshold ensures that organics recovery facilities, like composters, have a high-quality feedstock material that yields a high-quality end product.
 The incompatible materials limit is a cleanliness standard that applies to the organic waste the transfer/processor sends to recovery.

 The incompatible materials limit is essential to the integrity of the recovery efficiency measurement, but the two percentages are not cumulative.
 The incompatible materials limit ensures that the material being weighed as organic waste sent to recovery is actually organic waste.
 If the organic waste a transfer/processor sends to organic waste recycling facilities (e.g. compost) exceeds the incompatible materials limit, the likelihood of the material being recovered is greatly reduced, and the recovery efficiency numbers would be distorted.
 See statement of purpose and necessity for Title 14, Chapter 3, Article 6.2, Section 17409.5.1,17409.5.2 through 17409.5.5 and 17409.5.8. regarding recovery efficiency and incompatible materials limits.